isomerpages/govtech-stp/_vaccinated-travel-lane/vaccinated-travel-lane-vtl-overview.md

 <div class="content" style="background-color:#edf4fa;">
 	<p style="line-height:1.5; font-size:18px; ">All SC/PRs and unvaccinated children aged 12 and below in the current calendar year <b>do not need to make any applications under the Vaccinated Travel Lane</b>.
 However, you will need to present an acceptable proof of vaccination for verification at check-in and arrival immigration.
 You are strongly encouraged to self-verify your vaccination certificate prior to your trip by referring to the guide <a href="/vtl/faq#verify" target="_blank">here</a>.</p>

+	<p style="line-height:1.5; font-size:18px; ">SC/PRs who are not vaccinated in Singapore are strongly encouraged to submit their overseas vaccination certificate in their health declaration as part of the <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card</a> submission.
+Those who are vaccinated in Singapore are not required to submit their vaccination certificates as their vaccination records are already captured in the Singapore Ministry of Health (MOH) database.</p>

-		<p style="line-height:1.5; font-size:18px; "><b>SC/PRs must comply with the requirements stated in the <a href="/vtl/travel-checklist" target="_blank"> VTL Traveller’s Checklist</a></b>, failing which, the prevailing health control measures will apply, which may include serving a Stay-Home Notice.</p>
+		<p style="line-height:1.5; font-size:18px; "><b>SC/PRs must comply with all the requirements stated in the <a href="/vtl/travel-checklist" target="_blank"> VTL Traveller’s Checklist</a></b>, failing which, the prevailing health control measures will apply, which may include serving a Stay-Home Notice.</p>
 </div>

 <input type="checkbox" id="title5" />